-During 2018, our Board met five times and acted by unanimous written consent thirteen additional times.
-Each of the directors attended all of the meetings of our Board except for Mr. Payne, who was unable to attend one board meeting.
+During 2019, our Board met 6 times and acted by unanimous written consent 11 additional times.
+Each of the directors attended all of the meetings of our Board except for Mr. Schenck who was unable to attend meetings held on May 15th and October 14th, and Mr. Leibman who was unable to attend meetings held on July 31st and October 14th.
 Each year we hold the Annual Meeting on the same day as our Board and Committee meetings such that all directors may attend the Annual Meeting.
-All of our then current directors attended the 2018 Annual Meeting of Stockholders, excluding Mr. Payne.
-Our director attendance policy for the Annual Meeting states that a quorum must be present in order for directors to be elected.
+All of our then current directors attended the 2019 Annual Meeting of Stockholders, excluding Mr. Schenck.

 Our Board has a Compensation, Audit and Corporate Governance Committee.
 The current members of each committee as of the Record Date are identified in the table below.
 Each of these committees has its own charter, and a copy of the current version is available on our website at www.carriageservices.com.
-The functions of each committee and the number of meetings held during 2018 are described below.
+The functions of each committee and the number of meetings held during 2019 are described below.

 Director Compensation Audit Corporate Governance

-Melvin C. Payne ()
+Melvin C. Payne ^()

+William W. Goetz ^()

-Barry K. Fingerhut (I) Chairman X X
+Barry K. Fingerhut (1) Chairman X X

-Bryan D. Leibman (I)(L) X X X
+Bryan D. Leibman ^{(I)(L)} X X X

-Donald D. Patteson, Jr. (1) X Chairman X
+Donald D. Patteson, Jr. ^(I) X Chairman X

-James R. Schenck (I) X X Chairman
+James R. Schenck ^(I) X X Chairman

-Douglas B. Meehan (I) X X X
+Douglas B. Meehan ^(I) X X X

-- (\) Chairman of the Board and Chief Executive Officer.

-- (I) Independent Director.

-- (L) Lead Director.
+- () As CEO of the Company, Mr. Payne is not independent. - () As President and Chief Operating Officer of the Company, Mr. Goetz is not independent. - (I) Independent Director. - (L) Lead Director.

 Compensation Committee.

-The purposes of our Compensation Committee are to:
+Our Compensation Committee's principal functions and responsibilities are to:

-- · review, evaluate and approve our officer compensation plans, policies and programs; - recommend to our Board non-employee director compensation plans, policies and programs; - produce the Compensation Committee Report on executive compensation for inclusion in our proxy statement for our Annual Meeting of Stockholders; - administer, review and approve grants under our stock incentive plans; and - perform such other functions as our Board may assign from time to time.
+- review, evaluate and approve our executive officer compensation plans, policies and programs; - recommend to our Board non-employee director compensation plans, policies and programs; - produce the Compensation Committee Report on executive compensation for inclusion in our proxy statement for our Annual Meeting of Stockholders; - · administer, review and approve grants under our stock incentive plans; and - perform such other functions as our Board may assign from time to time.

 Generally, our Board has charged our Compensation Committee with the overall responsibility for establishing, implementing and monitoring the compensation for our executive officers and senior leadership team.
-Executive compensation matters are presented to the Compensation Committee in a variety of ways, including: (1) at the request of our Compensation Committee Chairman or two or more members of the Compensation Committee or two members of our Board, (2) in accordance with our Compensation Committee's agenda, which is reviewed by our Compensation Committee members and other directors on an annual basis, (3) by our Chief Executive Officer or (4) by our Compensation Committee's outside compensation consultant, if a consultant is engaged by our Compensation Committee.
+Executive compensation matters are presented to the Compensation Committee in a variety of ways, including: (1) at the request of our Compensation Committee Chairman or two or more members of the Compensation Committee or two members of our Board, (2) in accordance with our Compensation Committee's agenda, which is reviewed by our Compensation Committee members and other directors on an annual basis, (3) by our CEO or (4) by our Compensation Committee's outside compensation consultant, if a consultant is engaged by our Compensation Committee.

 To the extent permitted by applicable law, our Compensation Committee may delegate some or all of its authority under its charter to its chairman, any one of its members or any subcommittees it may form when it deems such action appropriate.
-Mr. Payne, as our Chairman of the Board and Chief Executive Officer, makes recommendations on compensation decisions for those other than himself based on the individual performance of each executive officer or senior leader and the Company's overall performance.
+Mr. Payne, as our Chairman of the Board and CEO, makes recommendations on compensation decisions for those other than himself based on the individual performance of each executive officer or senior leader and the Company's overall performance.
 Management's role in determining executive compensation includes: